HOW TO SUCCESSFULLY BUILD A SPONSORSHIP DECK

 You offer a unique activation idea.

-Always identify the price of your sponsorship in the proposal.
-It’s frequently called the Investment because you’re convincing the sponsor that spending money on your sponsorship is equivalent to investing in the sponsor’s business success.
+When you identify the price of your sponsorship in the deck, it’s called the Investment because you’re convincing the sponsor that spending money on your sponsorship is equivalent to investing in the sponsor’s business success.

 Sponsorship pricing can be tricky.
 However, if you keep your pricing in line with comparable sponsorships, you’re halfway there.
 The key is to understand the value to the sponsor of the benefits achieved through your sponsorship opportunity.
 For example, a sponsor would pay a premium for a sponsorship it knew could result in $1 million in new sales.